skaspy/irrVerbPicker/README.md

 4. Once you have the *.jar* file you can:
   * run IrrVerbPicker via double click on the file
   * run IrrVerbPicker via command line: `java -jar IrrVerbPicker.jar`

+### Customize verb lists
+If you want to adjust the verb lists to your students' learning level, you can easily modify the *.txt* files.
+Just delete or add verbs.
+Be careful to stick to the correct layout pattern:
+1. Only one verb per line
+2. Seperate infinitive, simple past and past participle by a colon (e.g. go:went:gone)
+3. Don't change the filenames of the *.txt* files!

 ## Contributing
 Thank you for considering contributing to IrrVerbPicker.
 Just create a pull request or contact [me](mailto:bee.coding@gmx.de).